SravanakumarPasupula/splunk-1/README.md

 ## Introduction
 This repo contains notes and useful commands that I have found while depoloying and administering Splunk.
 I will also add any script that may help in automating the splunk installs.

-You check out my other repos for more Splunk configurations.
+You can check out my other repos for more Splunk configurations.

 ## Contents